 We identified a material weakness in our internal controls over the accounting for income taxes during 2010 and 2011 that resulted in material errors in our income tax accounts.
 The correction of these errors resulted in the restatement of our previously reported financial statements for the years ended December 31, 2009 and 2008, and our condensed consolidated financial statements for each quarter within 2010 and 2009 (the "2010 restatement") and for the years ended December 31, 2010 and 2009 and our condensed consolidated financial statements for each quarter within 2011 and 2010 (the "2011 restatement").
 During 2012, in connection with the preparation of our first and second quarter financial statements and our ongoing income tax remediation activities, we identified additional errors related to prior years.
 Due to the continued accumulation of these errors, the Audit Committee of our Board of Directors concluded, on July 24, 2012, that investors should no longer rely upon our previously issued financial statements.
-Management determined that we would delay filing restated financial statements until significant procedures and reviews of our accounting for income taxes were performed.
+Management determined that the Company would delay filing restated financial statements for 2011 and the first quarter of 2012, as well as interim financial statements for the second and third quarters of 2012, until significant procedures and reviews of our accounting for income taxes were performed.
 As a result of these additional procedures, we identified additional errors across multiple jurisdictions resulting in further restatement of our previously issued financial statements for the years ended December 31, 2011, 2010 and 2009 and our condensed consolidated financial statements for the first quarter of 2012 and each quarter within 2011 and 2010 (the "2012 restatement").
-As a result of the 2012 restatement, our provision for income taxes decreased by \$27 million for the three months ended March 31, 2012.
+Prior to filing this Quarterly Report on Form 10-Q/A for the quarter ended March 31, 2012 to reflect the 2012 restatement.